 When we visited Hokkaido in summer, we could enjoy extremely expansive flower fields and outdoor activities.
 However, our first summer trip in Hokkaido was terribly busy due to the vastness of Hokkaido.
 We needed to transfer from one hotel to another every day for a week.
 We had to drive for more than 2 hours to visit our next destination in Hokkaido.
 The view was gorgeous, but it was too hectic.

 This time, we decided to stay at Shikotsu Lake for 3 days to enjoy Hokkaido’s early summer nature near Sapporo.
-Shikotsu Lake was very convenient to enjoy Hokkaido’s nature.
-It takes 50 mins from Chitose Airport near Sapporo and one hour from Sapporo by car or public bus.
+Here’s how to enjoy Shikotsu Lake Stay in early summer.

 Shikotsu Lake is famous for its degree of clearness.
 The water temperature of Shikotsu Lake is constant at 3 to 4 degrees, so the lake is not frozen often and plants and leaves do not rot, so the water can keep its clearness.
 If you go diving in the Shikotsu Lake, you can see 30 meters ahead and unrotten trees and dead deer in the bottom of the lake.